-Minnesota Power amended the ESOP again in 1990 to enable the ESOP Trustee to establish a leveraged Second Suspense Account and borrow an additional \$75 million (Second Loan) for the purpose of acquiring 2,830,188 newly issued shares of Common Stock from Minnesota Power for the benefit of active ESOP participants with a basic account.
-Under this amendment active participants with a Basic Account are allocated shares to their Special Account with a value at least equal to: (a) dividends payable on shares held by those participants in the ESOP who do not elect to receive dividends in cash, and (b) tax savings generated from the deductibility of dividends paid on all shares held in the ESOP as of August 4, 1989.
+The ESOP was again amended in 1990 to enable the ESOP Trustee to establish a leveraged Second Suspense Account and borrow an additional \$75 million (Second Loan) for the purpose of acquiring 2,830,188 newly issued shares of Common Stock from Minnesota Power for the benefit of active ESOP participants with a Basic Account.
+Under this amendment, active participants with a Basic Account are allocated shares to their Special Account with a value at least equal to: (a) dividends payable on shares held by those participants in the ESOP who do not elect to receive dividends in cash, and (b) tax savings generated from the deductibility of dividends paid on all shares held in the ESOP as of August 4, 1989.
 Pursuant to this amendment, the ESOP Trustee issued a promissory note to Minnesota Power for \$75 million at a 10.25% interest rate with a term not to exceed 25 years.